apereo/cas/docs/cas-server-documentation/authentication/Surrogate-Authentication-AccessStrategy.md

 | `logger`              | The object responsible for issuing log messages such as `logger.info(...)`. |

+To prepare CAS to support and integrate with Apache Groovy, please [review this guide](../integration/Apache-Groovy-Scripting.html).

 {% endtab %}

 {% endtabs %}